-A Stop condition is indicated when the bus master drives SDA from low to high while the SCL signal is high.
-All operations must end with a Stop condition.
-If an operation is pending when a stop is asserted, the operation will be aborted.
+A stop condition is indicated when the bus master drives SDA from low to high while the SCL signal is high.
+All operations using the FM24C16B must end with a Stop condition.
+If an operation is pending when a Stop is asserted, the operation will be aborted.
 The master must have control of SDA (not a memory read) in order to assert a Stop condition.